 Phusion, the manufacturer of the very popular Four Loko caffeinated alcohol drinks said they will pull the caffeine from its products, removing the blend off the market before the FDA announces the ban against the beverage.
 They also said in a post on their website that the company will remove the caffeine and two other ingredients (most likely the Taurine and Guarana energy components) from its Four Loko beverages.

 Their website post came as the FDA findings reveal caffeine is an unsafe (food) additive when combined with alcohol.
 That in all reality will ban Four Loko and alldrinks like it.
 According to Sen. Chuck Schumer, the ruling "should be the nail in the coffin of these dangerous and toxic drinks."
 Schumer has been fighting long and hard trying to convince the Obama administration to ban the beverages.

 Phusion's website statements make it clear that they feel they have little to no choice but to remove the products, even as federal regulators could not confirm Schumer's comments regarding the ban being inevitable.

 WANT TO WRITE AND WORK FROM HOME?

 Have a desire to write, and would like to make a few dollars doing so?
 Then you should JOIN HUBPAGES NOW!
 It is the best self-publishing site around.
 You can write on whatever topics you want (within the rules) while adding a few bucks to your wallet at the same time.
 It is quick and easy to SIGN UP!
 Join our friendly writing community, we are waiting to welcome you!

 More by this Author

-Ever wonder just why alcohol binge drinking kills people?
-Take a close physiological look at why many young people get into danger with alcohol poisoning.
-Understanding how it kills you is important.
+Ever wonder just why binge drinking kills people?
+Take a close physiological look at the risks of alcohol poisoning.
+Understanding how it kills is important.